jjtorroglosa/MQTTrooper/README.md

 ### HTTP Endpoint

 The HTTP endpoint is not secure and should not be exposed to the internet.
 It does not provide any authentication or encryption.
 It is recommended to use a reverse proxy with authentication and SSL/TLS encryption if you need to expose it to the internet.

 The only security measure is the `allowed_address` option, which restricts access to the specified IP address.

-### Command Injection
+### Command Execution and Security

-The commands defined in the `config.yaml` file are executed by the shell specified in the `executor.shell` option.
-If the service names are constructed from user input (e.g., from an MQTT message payload), a malicious user could craft a service name that executes arbitrary commands.
+By design, MQTTrooper executes the command strings defined in your `config.yaml` file using the shell specified in the `executor.shell` option.
+This allows for flexible and powerful commands.

-**It is crucial to ensure that the service names are not derived from untrusted sources.**
+User input (e.g., a service name from an MQTT message) is used only as a safe lookup key to find the corresponding command in your configuration.
+Arbitrary input will not be executed.

+The primary security consideration is that **any user with write access to your `config.yaml` file can define any command to be executed by the MQTTrooper service.** Therefore, it is crucial to restrict file permissions for `config.yaml` and to follow the Principle of Least Privilege, as detailed below.

 ### Principle of Least Privilege

 It is recommended to run the MQTTrooper service with a dedicated user with the minimum required privileges.
 Running the service as a privileged user (e.g., `root`) could allow a malicious user to gain control over the entire system.

 ### Shell Configuration

 The shell used to execute the commands should be as restrictive as possible.
 For example, you could use a restricted shell that only allows the execution of specific commands.

 #### Example: Using `rbash`

 `rbash` is a restricted version of the `bash` shell.
 When a user's shell is set to `rbash`, they can only execute commands that are in their `PATH` and cannot change their `PATH`.

 To use `rbash` with MQTTrooper, you can do the following: